paul-nguyen-1/CS260-LB/Week2/README.md

 Adding to the rear of the Queue (Enqueue): We will need to add (push) our element/data into the end (rear index) of the queue.
 </li>
   <li>
     Removing from the top of the Queue (Dequeue): We will need to remove (pop) our element from the top (front index) of the queue.
+We will need to know where the top is to properly remove the correct element.
   </li>
   <li>
     Adding to front of the Queue (Requeue): We will need this function to add to the top (front index) of the queue.